The Best Things to Do in Le Marais, Paris

 Le Perchoir Marais

 A cocktail always tastes *that* much better when you’re perched amongst the rooftops of Paris.
 Situated above the BHV department store on Rue de la Verrerie, Le Perchoir Marais ranks as one of the best rooftop bars in Paris.
-Specializing in champagne and traditional-with-a-twist cocktails, the bustling bar’s impressive menu is more than matched by its spectacular views of the Panthéon and Eiffel Tower, not to mention the Hôtel de Ville (City Hall) directly across the street.
-Don’t let the alfresco setting keep you from visiting in the off-season, either: there are plenty of blankets and patio heaters to keep guests warm and toasty year-round.
+Specializing in champagne and traditional-with-a-twist cocktails, the seasonal bar’s impressive menu is more than matched by its spectacular views of the Panthéon and Eiffel Tower, not to mention the Hôtel de Ville (City Hall) directly across the street.

 37 Rue de la Verrerie, Le Marais, Paris 75004